bohnelang/Thunderbird_Add-On_USB_LED_Dream_Cheeky/README.md

 # Thunderbird Add-On for interfacing LED Dream Cheeky DL100B Webmail Notifier.

+*This add-on is outdated - the last version you can run is Thunderbird 68.0.
+With Thunderbird 78 a new add-on-API was implemented and at the moement I do not have thome to update implementation...*

 ![USB Webmail notifier](./gitmisc/LED2.jpg)

 This Thunderbird add-on installs a custom action filter that provides an  interface to a binary program that can set a color and can switch on and off the USB-device.
 On incoming mails you can let blink the LED gadget :-)